 We rely significantly on dividends and other distributions and payments from the Bank for liquidity; however, bank regulations, contractual restrictions and other factors limit the amount of dividends and other distributions and payments that the Bank may pay to us.
-For a discussion of regulatory restrictions on the Bank's ability to pay dividends, see "Regulation-Risk Factors Relating to Regulation-We are subject to restrictions that limit our ability to pay dividends and repurchase our common stock; the Bank is subject to restrictions that limit its ability to pay dividends to us, which could limit our ability to pay dividends, repurchase our common stock; and egulation-Savings Association Regulation-Dividends and Stock Repurchases" and Liquidity," and Regulation-Savings and Loan Holding Company Regulation-Liquidity."
+For a discussion of regulatory restrictions on the Bank's ability to pay dividends, see "Regulation-Risk Factors Relating to Regulation-We are subject to restrictions that limit our ability to pay dividends and repurchase our common stock; the Bank is subject to restrictions that limit its ability to pay dividends to us, which could limit our ability to pay dividends, repurchase our common stock or make payments on our indebtedness," "Regulation-Savings Association Regulation-Dividends and Stock Repurchases" and - Liquidity," and Regulation-Savings and Loan Holding Company Regulation-Liquidity."